tiepdotme/samwize.com/_posts/2018-09-20-pitfall-on-app-id-prefixes-legacy.markdown

 The error was misleading to start with.

 And you can only find out your app ID prefix by logging into [Apple developer member portal](https://developer.apple.com/), and look under App IDs.

+## How to see my entitlement and keychain groups?

+To verify that prefix ID is correct, check the actual entitlements in the app.

+You can [inspect them](https://developer.apple.com/library/archive/qa/qa1798/_index.html) when you upload the app via Xcode, or validate an existing archive.

+Or if you have an IPA, you can inspect the content and look for "embedded.mobileprovision".

 ## Can I migrate to team ID prefix?